donhamiltoniii/resume/README.md

       company: NetJets
       tenure: July 2023 - May 2024
       achievements:
-        - Crafted and enhanced the technological backbone for private aviation services at NetJets.
+        - Built a company-wide platform for tracking user data and flight arrangements, serving 12+ development teams across the organization and serving as an integral part of the development ecosystem.
-        - Collaborated with cross-functional teams to develop efficient and innovative solutions.
+        - Collaborated with 4+ cross-functional teams to migrate legacy .NET application to modern NextJS architecture, significantly improving system performance and maintainability.
-        - Provided mentorship to junior engineers, fostering a culture of growth and knowledge sharing.
+        - Provided mentorship to 4 junior engineers and additional team members, fostering a culture of growth and knowledge sharing.
-        - Built a new platform for internal services, streamlining operations and improving service delivery.
+        - Developed efficient and innovative solutions for private aviation services, streamlining operations and improving service delivery.
       tech_stack: [ TypeScript, NextJS, React Query, Vite, Vitest, SQL]

   - role: